mpv-player/mpv/DOCS/man/options.rst

     On older FFmpeg versions, this will not work in some cases.
 Some FFmpeg demuxers might not respect this option.

     This option does not prevent opening of paired subtitle files and such.
-Use ``--autoload-files=no`` to prevent this.

     This option does not always work if you open non-files (for example using ``dvd://directory`` would open a whole bunch of files in the given